geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format-20.md

 This field is mandatory, cardinality 1.

 #### 2. Negation
-* Negation is indicated by the 'NOT' value
+Negation is indicated by the 'NOT' value.

 This field is optional, cardinality 0 or 1.